Companies/Nextpower (Nextracker)

 Nextpower Investor Relations — Earnings releases, SEC filings (10-K, 8-K), and press releases.

-FY2025 earnings release — Full-year financial results and FY2026 guidance.
+Q4 and FY2026 earnings release (May 12, 2026) — Full-year financial results, backlog, and FY2027 guidance.

 Nextpower rebrand announcement (Nov 2025) — Strategic rationale and platform expansion.